ICJIA/icjia-accessibility-portal/content/faqs.md

 It's completely reasonable for managers to want clarity on scope, timeline, and resources.
 However, the deadline is firm and cannot be extended.

+**Who to ask (so you get answers without losing time):**

+- **Your web developers** — Web teams have been working on accessibility for years and can share practical guidance on common barriers, testing, and what “good” looks like.
+They write code (not your documents), but they’re often the best starting point for accessibility questions in general — especially as timelines get tight.
+- **Illinois DoIT Office of Information Accessibility** — Best source for questions about the **specific legal mandates** (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov

 **What managers can do:**

 - **Ask questions** — Understand what accessibility means for your team's work